What is the Events Feed Feature?

 Once you have validated your iCal feed, copy and paste your iCal feed into the “Enter iCal Feed” field then click “Validate”.

 Congratulations!
 You’ve now successfully synced your iCal feed to your app!
 Your calendar’s events should automatically be pulled into your app’s calendar from now on.
-Next, let’s go over how users can add events from your app’s calendar to their phone’s calendar.
+Next, let’s go over how users can add events from your app’s calendar to their mobile device’s calendar.

 How your users can add events to their calendars